Finding a Real Estate Agent Mentor

 Introduce You to Their Network

 Perhaps the most valuable benefit of a real estate mentor is tapping you into their network.
-Whether it’s potential clients or people of influence in your community, an established real estate network is the stuff most people would pay money for; especially if that network is expansive in its reach.
+Whether it’s potential clients or people of influence in your community, an established real estate network is something that most people prioritize, especially if that network is expansive.
 In most cases, plugging into an established network is the reward for a real estate mentorship gone well, and it also reinforces the importance of finding the right real estate mentor.
-The promise of connecting to a large network should inspire you to provide consistent value to your mentor; after all, you’re not likely to receive these connections if your mentor-mentee relationship wasn’t beneficial for the person with whom you were working.
+The promise of connecting to a large network should inspire you to provide consistent value to your mentor.
+After all, you’re not likely to receive these connections if your mentor-mentee relationship wasn’t beneficial for the person with whom you were working.